abdullahbannuwala/Microsoft-Azure-Fundamentals/Azure Fundamentals Certification (AZ-900).md

 # Who is the AZ-900 for?
-1. Sales & Management to help inform VPs or CEO reasons for their company to utilize Microsoft azure.
+1. Sales & Management to help inform VPs or CEO of reasons for their company to utilize Microsoft Azure.
-2. Developer to show they are familiar knowlege with cloud concept.
+2. Developers to show they are familiar knowledge with cloud concepts.
 3. AZ-900 focuses on billing, security & business centric concepts.

 # Value AZ-900 hold?